wizarddos/blog/_posts/2024-02-23-cleaning-spaghetii-code-in-php.md

 Now I can finally say - That's it

-## TL:DR - rules on what should you remember
+## TL:DR - best practices in bullet points
 1. Give meaningful names to your variables
 2. Split code into functions, classes or namespaces
 3. DRY